nigel-daniels/MMM-Fish/README.md

 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nigel-daniels/MMM-Fish`.
 A new folder `MMM-Fish` will appear.

 ## Config
-The entry in `config.js` is simple and has no options.
+The entry in `config.js` has only one option.
+You can change between English (default) and German names.

 Here is an example of an entry in `config.js`
 ```
 {
     module:		'MMM-Fish',
     header:		'Fish of the Day',
-    position:	'top_left'
+    position:	'top_left',
+    config: {
+        language: 'german'
+    }
 },
 ```